-The key observations motivating our analysis are the countercyclical behavior of the involuntary parttime employment rate during the postwar history of the U.S. labor market, and especially its spectacular response during the Great Recession and its aftermath.
+The key observation motivating our analysis is the countercyclical behavior of the involuntary parttime employment rate during the postwar history of the U.S. labor market, and especially its spectacular response during the Great Recession and its aftermath.
 As mentioned previously, data restrictions imply that the analysis based on worker flows can only cover a narrow time period.
 However, using only stock data it is possible to track the aggregate time-series evolution of part-time work over a longer time period.
-Combining data from the BLS and the March CPS, we construct time series of the involuntary part-time employment rate and the part-time employment share since 1955.10 Figure 1 displays the long-run time series of the involuntary part-time employment rate, alongside the
+Combining data from the BLS and the March CPS, we construct time series of the involuntary part-time employment rate and the part-time employment share since 1955.10 Figure 1 displays the long-run time series of the involuntary part-time employment rate, alongside the unemployment rate.
+The two facts we alluded to above are indeed very salient.